Protein structure generation via folding diffusion: Experiments

 \subsection{Generating protein internal angles}

 After training our model, we check that it is able to recapitulate the correct marginal distributions of dihedral and bond angles in proteins.
-We unconditionally generate 10 backbone chains each for every length from 50 to 128, which results in a total of 780 generated backbone chains.
-We plot the distributions of all six angles, aggregated across these 780 structures, and compare each distribution to that of test set structures less than 128 residues in length (Figures \ref{fig:train_vs_generated_dists}, \ref{fig:train_vs_generated_cdf}).
+We unconditionally generate 10 backbone chains each for every length $l \in [50, 128)$, generating a total of 780 backbones as was done in \citet{trippe-backbone-generation}.
+We plot the distributions of all six angles, aggregated across these 780 structures, and compare each distribution to that of experimental test set structures less than 128 residues in length (Figures \ref{fig:train_vs_generated_dists}, \ref{fig:train_vs_generated_cdf}).
 We observe that, across all angles, the generated distribution almost exactly recapitulates the test distribution.
 This is true both for angles that are nearly Gaussian with low variance $(\omega, \theta_1, \theta_2, \theta_3)$ as well as for angles with highly complex, high-variance distributions $(\phi, \psi)$.
+Angles that wrap about the $-\pi/\pi$ boundary ($\omega$) are correctly handled as well.
 Compared to similar plots generated from other protein diffusion methods (e.g., Figure 1 in \citet{anand-protein-generation}, reproduced with permission in Figure \ref{fig:anand_protein_diff_copy}), we qualitatively observe that our method produces a much tighter distribution that more closely matches the natural distribution of bond angles.